 External service requirements

-- An API that allows listing all files and folders in a folder.
+The external service providing file synchronization functionality must support the following:- An API that allows listing all files and folders in a folder.

 - Must support pagination.
 This means that the API should return a limited number of items at a time, along with a token that can be used to retrieve the next set of items.